The Jan. 6 committee holds its fourth hearing today. Here's what we know

 As violent threats poured in against election workers in the days and weeks after the 2020 vote, Sterling spoke at a press conference to warn, "Someone's going to get hurt, someone's going to get shot, someone's going to get killed."

-Another witness will be Shaye Moss, a Georgia election worker who was the target of a conspiracy theory spread by Trump and his lawyer Rudy Giuliani, along with her mother.
+Another witness will be Shaye Moss, a Georgia election worker who, along with her mother, was the target of a conspiracy theory spread by Trump and his lawyer Rudy Giuliani.
 Their family was inundated with violent and racist threats.

 Arizona House Speaker Rusty Bowers, also a Republican, is expected to appear in person, as well, to tell how he came under direct pressure from Trump and Giuliani.